Metaplectic transformations and finite group actions on noncommutative tori

 The actions of these matrices are considered already in \cite{ELPW}, where the authors constructed projective modules over the corresponding crossed products and used these projective modules to prove some classification results for these crossed products.

-For $n\ge 3$ finding such a matrix $W$ is a non-trivial question.
+For $n\ge 3$ finding finite order matrix $W\in SP(n, \Z, \theta)$ is non-trivial.
 For $n=3$, there is only one such matrix ($-I_3$) acting on all $A_\theta$'s.
 In \cite{jh} the authors found some $W$'s and associated actions for $n \ge 4$ such that the crossed products are well defined.